Cherish Your Spouse, Change Your Marriage (Part 1 of 2)

-Jim: So, as an expert in that category-
+Jim: So as an expert in that category-

 Kay: I’m an expert in the avoider.

-Jim: –what is “avoider?”
+Jim: What is avoider?

-Jim: (Laughing) Famous line.
+Jim: Famous line (laughing).

-Jim: I’m glad you asked that question.
+Jim: (laughter) I’m glad you asked that question-

 Milan: She’s now that secure attachment.

-Kay: Now that was my sanctification.
+Kay: That was my sanctification-

 Jim: And that’s the goal for everybody.

-Jim: I mean, that was your wound when you felt–
+Jim: I mean, that was your wound-

-Milan: Yeah, that was my wound.
+Milan: Yeah, that was my wound-

 Milan: Yeah, yeah.

-Jim: I mean, it’s total chaos.
+Jim: I mean, it’s total chaos-

 Kay: I read your book.
-It’s—
+It’s, it was very hard.

-Jim: So, I mean, one of Jean’s things would be that, you know, I struggle being emotionally attached to her in certain ways.
+Jim: So I mean, one of Jean’s things would be that, you know, I struggle being emotionally attached to her in certain ways.

-Kay: Yes, I think—
+Kay: Yes, I-

-Jim: –that You’ve given me?
+Jim: … you’ve given me?

-And of course, I did that in my marriage for the first 15 years.
+Kay: … I think all these are protective mechanisms.
+And they work.
+In my family, it was way more comfortable not to show my feelings.
+It was way more comfortable the few times I did cry, I went to my room.
+Um, I went on a walk.
+I always moved away from people when I was sad.
+Or when a feeling would be too much to handle and keep down.
+And of course I did that in my marriage for the first 15 years.
 He never saw me cry.
-So, yes, as a child, they’re very protective.
-But they become so automatic we don’t even know what’s animating us as an adult.
-And so, I had to learn to develop a vocabulary for feelings.
+So yes, as a child, they’re very protective.
+But they become so automatic, we don’t even know what’s animating us as an adult.
+And so I had to learn to develop a vocabulary for feelings.
 I had to learn to go back and repair the places where I just didn’t develop.

-Kay: Okay, if you go to our websiteand you go to Freebies, there’s a list, a document there called “Soul Words.”
+Kay: Okay.
+If you go to our website and you go to freebies, there’s a list, uh, a document there called Soul Words.
 And it’s also in our book.
 It’s just a list of words that are feelings that describe what’s inside a person.